OBJET D’ART EXCERPT

 trips.”

-see it and I can hear it.
+can see it and I can hear it.
 I just can’t believe it.
-It feels like it’s
+It feels like

 hard to square in my mind.”